Los Angeles school year begins amid fears over immigration enforcement

 Madelyn joined a club that provides support and community for immigrant students and said she intends to persevere in that work.

-Some families who decided the risk is too great to show up in person have opted for online learning, according to Carvalho, with virtual enrollment up 7% this year.
+Some families who decided the in-person risk is too great opted for online learning, said Carvalho, with virtual enrollment up 7% this year.

-The district has also contacted at least 10,000 parents and visited more than 800 families over the summer to provide information about resources like transportation, legal and financial support, and are deploying 1,000 workers from the district's central office on the first day of classes to “critical areas” that have seen immigration raids.
+The district contacted at least 10,000 parents and visited more than 800 families over the summer to provide information about resources such as transportation and legal and financial support, and is deploying 1,000 workers from its central office on the first day of classes to “critical areas” that have seen immigration raids.

 “We want no one to stay home as a result of fears,” Carvalho said.